RUSTIC RYE BREAD

 Rye's unique characteristics:

 Rye has a distinct flavor and texture that can greatly affect the final product.
-Rye flour contains less gluten than wheat flour, which can make it more difficult to work with and result in a denser bread.
+Rye flour contains less gluten than wheat flour, which can make it more difficult to work with and result in a denser bread without the right considerations.
+Read more about gluten here.
 However, it also adds a unique nutty flavor and can increase the bread’s shelf life.

 What I love about this recipe:

 This recipe does not skip on the rye flour.
-With a near 50/50 combination of rye/wheat flour, a true rye flavor is sure to peak through.
-The additional water helps prevent the bread from becoming too dense, while the caraway and molasses compliment rye’s unique flavor.
+With a near 50/50 combination of rye/wheat flour, and the utilization of dark rye over other rye varieties, a true rye flavor is sure to peak through.
+The additional water helps prevent the bread from becoming too dense, while the caraway seeds add that classic Czech flavor.

 Sourdough Rustic Rye Bread